 Alcohol helps relax our mind, not only that, it relaxes our muscles too, especially the ones at the back of the throat.
 Alcohol is a depressant, and there is a huge negative correlation between drinking and snoring, this is true even to those who claim they are normally non-snorers.
 Alcohol may assist you in having a longer, uninterrupted sleep, while it can also create a lot more resistance in your airway due to the extra folding of the muscle, resulting in the extra effort required to breath during the night.
 Studies have shown that the likelihood of people who do not snore, is 4 times more likely to snore after consuming alcohol, while regular snorers has the elevated risk of 8 times more than they normally do.

 If you have ever witnessed your parents’ snore, or your grandparents snore, chances are you will be part of the chorus.
 DNA plays a big part in snoring because of your muscle composition.
-A lot of physical attributes such as narrow nasal passage, narrow throat, large muscle mass, or enlarged adenoids or tonsils, could cause you to snore.
+A lot of physical attributes such as narrow nasal passage, narrow throat, large muscle mass, or enlarged adenoids or tonsils, could contribute to your snoring.

 More and more people these days are snoring, all due to the lifestyle changes in the 21stCentury.
 Ponder about this, can you think of a home without a TV?
 I certainly cant, I have even come across houses where there’s more televisions than people living in it!
 The differences in lifestyle has changed dramatically in the last 50 years, with junk food such as McDonalds and Kentucky Fried Chicken located and easily accessible on every corner of the block, while Netflix and cable TVs are a must have for most household.
 We rarely see people going outside for a jog these days, but we see office workers sitting on the same chair for 8 hours a day, sometimes even more.